quicwg/base-drafts/draft-ietf-quic-transport.md

 : The initial maximum stream ID parameter contains the initial maximum stream number the peer may initiate for bidirectional streams, encoded as an unsigned 32-bit integer.
-This value MUST be a valid bidirectional stream ID for a peer-initiated stream (that is, a server includes a value that have the least significant bits set to 0 and a client sets these bits to 1).
+This value MUST be a valid bidirectional stream ID for a peer-initiated stream (that is, the two least significant bits are set to 0 by a server and to 1 by a client).
 If an invalid value is provided, the recipient MUST generate a connection error of type TRANSPORT_PARAMETER_ERROR.
   This is equivalent to sending a MAX_STREAM_ID ({{frame-max-stream-id}}) immediately after completing the handshake.

 idle_timeout (0x0003):